ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Related Work

 \subsection{Transformer-Based Models}

 The Transformer is an architecture composed of stacked self-attention modules and FFN layers, originally introduced for machine translation \cite{nlptrm}.
 Building on the Transformer architecture, numerous language models have been proposed \cite{BERT, t5-c4, gpt1}, demonstrating strong performance in NLP.
 The success of the Transformer has subsequently extended to CV.
 Vision Transformer (ViT) \cite{vit} applies the Transformer to image classification by tokenizing images into patches, achieving competitive results.
 DeiT \cite{deit} introduces token-based distillation to transfer knowledge from a teacher model in a data-efficient, data-driven manner, leading to improved performance on visual tasks.
 PVT \cite{pvt} further proposes a pyramidal hierarchy that progressively reduces spatial resolution, and introduces spatially sparse attention patterns to better support dense prediction tasks.
 To improve computational efficiency, Swin Transformer \cite{swin} employs shifted local-window attention, enabling cross-window information exchange while reducing computational cost.
 CSWin \cite{Cswin} introduces cross-shaped window self-attention that computes horizontal and vertical stripe-wise attention in parallel, improving efficiency.
+DAT \cite{DAT} proposes a dual aggregation strategy that alternates spatial window self-attention and channel-wise self-attention across successive blocks and incorporates an adaptive interaction module and a spatial-gated feed-forward network, thereby facilitating the fusion of spatial and channel features.
+NAT \cite{NAT} emulates convolutional inductive bias by restricting attention to a local neighborhood around each feature; specifically, it adopts a convolution-inspired, query-centric formulation that selects key–value pairs within each query’s local neighborhood to compute attention.
+GroupMixFormer \cite{GroupMixFormer} introduces Group-Mix Attention, which jointly models correlations across multiple granularities (token-to-token, token-to-group, and group-to-group) and feature groups; it serves as an efficient alternative to standard self-attention and can achieve strong visual performance with fewer parameters.
+In addition, other studies \cite{liu2023efficientvit,yun2024shvit,vasu2023fastvit,nottebaum2025lowformer} have further advanced Transformer-based architectures in the field of CV.

 In this paper, we propose an approach that improves existing Transformer-based models via a training-centric strategy rather than designing new self-attention mechanisms.
 By leveraging a MoE architecture and a weighted fusion scheme, our ExFusion improves performance with slightly overhead.